 Jars of Springwater My Notes

 Jars of springwater are not enough

 anymore.
 Take us down to the river!

 The face of peace, the sun itself.

 No more the slippery cloudlike moon.

-,

 Give us one clear morning after another

 and the one whose work remains unfinished,

 who is our work as we diminish, idle,

 though occupied, empty, and open.

-hu lalahuddin Dunai tuanalatad hu Calanan Danka

 by Jelaluddin Rumi, translated by Coleman Barks

 Where Everything Is Music My Notes

 Don't worry about saving these songs!

 And if one of our instruments breaks,

 it doesn't matter.

 We have fallen into the place

 where everything is music.

-The strumming and the flute notes
+The strongering and the flute mater

-rise into the atmosphere,
+The strumming and the flute notes rise into the atmosphere,

 and even if the whole world's harp

 should burn up, there will still be

 hidden instruments playing.

-Co the condle flickers and goes out
+maden mod amento playing.

 So the candle flickers and goes out.

 We have a piece of flint, and a spark.

-we have a piece of fillit, and a spark.

 This singing art is sea foam.

 The graceful movements come from a pearl

 somewhere on the ocean floor.

 Poems reach up like spindrift and the edge

 of driftwood along the beach, wanting!

 They derive

 from a slow and powerful root

 that we can't see.

+that we can tisee.

 Stop the words now.

 Open the window in the center of your chest,

 and let the spirits fly in and out.

 by Jelaluddin Rumi, translated by Coleman Barks